Dr Nathalie Weidhase

 Biography

-I am a Lecturer in Media and Communication in the Department of Sociology.
+I am a Lecturer in Media and Communication in the Department of Sociology, and the programme lead for our BSc Sociology, BSc Media and Communiction, and BSc Criminology and Sociology.
 Before joining the University of Surrey in September 2020, I researched and taught at Bournemouth University, Birmingham City University, the University for the Creative Arts, and Roehampton University.
 I hold a PhD in Cultural Studies from Roehampton University.

 My research is situated within the field of feminist media studies, with a focus on formations of feminism and postfeminism in popular culture and media.
-I am especially interested in the construction of these formations in popular music on the one hand, and political communication (in its broadest sense) on the other.
+I am especially interested in the construction of these formations in popular music, political communication (in its broadest sense), celebrity culture, and work.
+I also research mediations of the UK monarchy, including both mainstream media discourses, and social media engagement with the British royal family.

 Areas of specialism